 What does the programme lead to?

-With a master degree in Mechatronics you are qualified for jobs as, for example:
+With a master degree in Physics and Technology you are qualified for work in:

 With this programme you are qualified for a job in Denmark or abroad and for studies at PhD level.

-What makes a graduate with an engineering degree in Mechatronics especially attractive to the labour market?
-Below is an overview of the competencies you will have once graduated: general engineering competencies as well as the special competencies you will acquire in Mechatronics.
+What makes a graduate with an engineering degree in Physics and Technology especially attractive to the labour market?
+Below is an overview of the competencies you will have once graduated: general engineering competencies as well as the special competencies you will acquire in Physics and Technology.